 Anyone who wants to have a rhinoplasty makes a detailed search on both the operation process and the plastic surgeon who performs nose surgeries.
 It is also important to be aware of rhinoplasty risks and safety.
 Rhinoplasty risks and safety is among the most frequently asked topics about rhinoplasty.
 In this article, we will talk about this subject.

 Rhinoplasty Risks and Safety?

 As with any surgery, there are some risks in rhinoplasty.
 Such as;

 - A need for additional surgery

-Nose surgery risk rate varies according to the person, type of surgery and many other factors.
-However, the risks can be eliminated based on the preoperative examinations, things taken into consideration by the patients and similar factors which can be itemized as follows.
+Nose surgery risk rate varies according to the person, type of surgery, and many other factors.
+Preoperative examinations are a good tool to understand those risks and try to eliminate them if it is possible.
+Some of the factors taken into consideration can be itemized as follows.